BBC-Esq/Fast-PyOCR/README.md

 * Python 3.11.x

 ## Usage
-This script can be run both by itself to process a single .pdf file or as a module to be called from another script in your program.
+This script can be run by itself to process a single .pdf file or as a module to be called from another script in your program.

 ## Installation and Standalone Usage